You are currently viewing Substitute for Juniper Berries

 5. Apple cider/tea

 Juniper berry juice can easily be alternated with cranberry juice, and you won’t notice.
 It is one of the closest substitutes.
 The name is cranberry-apple cider juice.
-It is basically a cider.
+It is a cider.
 However, it has a tart and sweet taste that reminds you of its mighty smell.

 The bottom line

-Bay leaves and rosemary are both regarded as herbal extracts.
+Bay leaves and rosemary is both regarded as herbal extracts.
 But, in other forms, they can be used for flavoring food.
 On the other hand, cranberry-apple cider and lingonberry are suitable substitutes for juniper for making beverages and in this case, juices and teas.